-Curry Village has a few conventional hotel rooms (18, to be precise), but is best known for its endless rows of cabins and tent cabins - 60 of the former and 319 of the latter.
+Curry Village (temporarily known as "Half Dome Village" due to a trademark dispute) has a few conventional hotel rooms (18, to be precise), but is best known for its endless rows of cabins and tent cabins - 60 of the former and 319 of the latter.
 It's located in the southeast end of Yosemite Valley, near the Mist Trail/Half Dome trailheads and just across from Stoneman Meadow.
 It's also where you go to rent bicycles or to rent rafts for lazy floats down the Merced River, and it's home to Yosemite's fabulously scenic ice skating rink.

 The rink, incidentally, is located at Curry Village because it only gets about 45 minutes a day of direct sun in the winter, thanks to its location near the valley's southern wall.
 If you're not a vast sheet of ice yourself, staying at Curry Village in the winter might not be for you.
 Try the Ahwahnee Hotel or Yosemite Lodge instead - both of these are closer to the north end of the valley.

 Cabins with Bath: $160 per night.
 These cabins have full bathrooms and electric heaters, and come with either one or two double beds.
 Additional adults (you become an adult at age 13, by Curry Village's optimistic assessment) add $13 apiece to the room cost.